Gasteria rawlinsonii Oberm.

 Gasteria rawlinsonii is one of the most unusual of the Gasteria species.
-It is a long-lived, drooping, succulent shrub with long, leafy stems.
-Plants are branched from the base with stems becoming pendulous and up to 3.3 feet (1 m) long.
-The succulent leaves are ascending-spreading and arranged in 2 rows or in a spiral at a distance of up to 0.8 inch (2 cm) from each other.
-They are narrow, strap-shaped, recurved at the ends, green, brownish green to reddish green, rarely with faint white spots, up to 3.2 inches (8 cm) long and up to 1 inch (2.5 cm) wide.
+It is a long-lived succulent shrub that branches from the base with erect stems that become pendulous and grow up to 3.3 feet (1 m) long.
+Leaves are fleshy, ascending-spreading, and arranged in 2 rows or in a spiral at a distance of up to 0.8 inches (2 cm) from each other.
+They are narrow, strap-shaped, recurved at the ends, green, brownish-green to reddish-green, rarely with faint white spots, up to 3.2 inches (8 cm) long and up to 1 inch (2.5 cm) wide.
 The inflorescences have pink flowers and appear throughout the year, but mainly in spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).